Mobile Menu

 Definition of Album sales

 US album sales represent the total number of physical and digital albums sold annually in the United States, measured in millions of units.
-This includes all album formats such as CDs, vinyl records, digital downloads, and streaming equivalent albums.
+This includes all album formats, such as CDs, vinyl records, digital downloads and streaming equivalents.
 Data encompasses both physical retail sales and digital platform transactions sourced from the Recording Industry Association of America.

 Analyze the wider world in which businesses operate